SalehAljohani/PCF_LookUpButtons/README.md

 - Dynamics 365 environment with PowerApps Component Framework enabled.
 - Admin access to deploy and test the solution.

 ### **Installation**
 1. Download the **latest release** from the [Releases page](https://github.com/SalehAljohani/PCF_LookUpButtons/releases).
 2. Extract the downloaded ZIP file.
 3. For **on-premises environments**, the solution is ready to use as-is.
    For **cloud environments**:
+   - Extract the downloaded ZIP file.
    - Open the `Solution.xml` file located in the extracted folder.
    - Locate the `generatedBy="OnPremise"` attribute.
    - Replace `OnPremise` with `CrmLive` to enable compatibility with the cloud version.
    - Save the changes and re-zip the folder.
-4. Import the solution into your Dynamics 365 environment using the **Customization Tool**.
+4. Import the solution into your Dynamics 365 environment.

 ### **Configuration**
 - Bind the following fields in the component editor: